 Life Events

 Major changes in a person’s life can trigger a depressive state.
-This may include both good and bad events, such as having a baby, divorce or the death of a loved one.
+These may include both good and bad events, such as the birth of a baby, a divorce or the death of a loved one.

 Chemical Imbalances

-Hormone imbalance can create depression symptoms.
-This may occur as a result of changes in health, such as giving birth or having a thyroid malfunction.
-In other cases, medications can change a person’s chemical balance, leading to symptoms of depression.
+A hormone imbalance can cause depression symptoms.
+This may occur as a result of changes in health, such as giving birth or having a malfunctioning thyroid.
+In other cases, prescribed medications can change a person’s chemical balance, leading to symptoms of depression.

 Am I Depressed — A Depression Test